- Get Involved

 This hall features 2,500 minerals and gems, including the Hope Diamond, Hooker Emerald Brooch, and Star of Asia sapphire.
-It also explores the birth and evolution of the solar system and the earth's changing surface through computer interactives and video presentations and is divided into the following sections:
+It also explores the birth and evolution of the solar system and the earth's changing surface and is divided into the following sections:

 The Harry Winston Gallery houses the Hope Diamond, in a specially designed case.
-On January 13, 2012, the Hope Diamond was returned to its historic setting.
+The 187 carat Foxfire Diamond will be on view through February 16, 2017.

 The National Gem Collection features:

 The Minerals and Gems Gallery features some 2,000 specimens grouped by shape, color, growth, and other characteristics.

 The Mine Gallery features a re-creation of 4 mines showing crystal pockets and ore veins in created dioramas.

 The Plate Tectonics Gallery illustrates how earthquakes, mountain chains, and volcanoes result from the constantly shifting plates of the Earth's surface and features the "Plate Tectonics Theater" and interactive computer stations.

 The Moon, Meteorites, and Solar System Gallery explores the birth and evolution of our solar system through films, computer interactives, and specimens and features moon rocks, a touchable Mars rock, meteorites, and stardust.